mhdsulaimzed/HR_management/spec.md

 1. Read employee information from a CSV file.
 2. Create a database in PostgreSQL.
 3. Load the employee details into the database.
-4. Generate virtual visiting cards and QR code image files for each person.
+4. Generate virtual visiting cards and QR code image files for each person
 5. Get all details of about employee of perticular id
+6. Add leaves for employees and the default date must be today's

 ## Input